This Instant Pot Avocado Egg Salad is so easy to make and perfect for healthy lunches!

-And finally a quick note about how to make sweet potato toast: I use a sharp knife to cut a sweet potato into 1/2″ strips lengthwise.
-Then place those pieces of sweet potato onto a parchment lined baking sheet, brush lightly with olive oil, and bake at 400ºF until tender.
+And finally a quick note about how to make sweet potato toast.
+I use a sharp knife to cut a sweet potato into 1/2″ strips lengthwise.
+Next place those pieces of sweet potato onto a parchment lined baking sheet.
+Then brush lightly with olive oil, and bake at 400ºF until tender.
 These can be stored for several days in the refrigerator and are great with all sorts of toppings!

-P.S. for more lunch inspiration, check out my 5 Ways to Make Simply Healthy Lunches to see all the ways we pack lunches from day to day.Print
+P.S. for more lunch inspiration, check out my 5 Ways to Make Simple Healthy Lunches.Print

 The perfect healthy lunch packed with protein and healthy fats!

 1 ripe avocado